Logos are small, but they’re a force to be reckoned with.

 In other words, logos are a must-have if you want your brand to succeed.
 If you’re interested in learning something specific about how to make your brand’s logo succeed, jump ahead to:

-The most important thing to understand is that an effortless-looking logo isn’t effortless to create.
+The most important thing to understand is that an effortless-looking logo isn’t effortless to create, and the cost of a logo design can be immense.

 Logos can look like art, but beneath the vibrant colors and fancy text, they should be designed strategically.
 Logos are the face of a business and, if created carefully, can be one of a brand’s greatest weapons.